When is the Best Time to Visit San Diego?

 What is the Best Month to Visit San Diego?

 In contrast to other cities, such as Seattle, San Diego doesn’t have a rainy season per se — and it doesn’t see much rain at all.
 It only rains an average of 42 days a year, and the rain normally doesn’t last all day.
 San Diego is also known for having an average annual daily temperature of 70° Fahrenheit, which means you can bust out shorts 24/7, 365 here!
-Despite the prime weather all year, we recommend taking a trip to SD at times not everyone would suspect: in September after Labor Day weekend and during the holiday season –Thanksgiving, Christmas, and New Year!
+Despite the prime weather all year, I recommend taking a trip to SD at times not everyone would suspect: in September after Labor Day weekend and during the holiday season –Thanksgiving, Christmas, and New Year!

-Our Top Pick: September
+My Top Pick: September

 Photo via La Jolla Mom